xpf/CAM-Adversarial-Marginal-Attack/README.md

 ## Citation

-If you find this work useful for your research, please cite our paper:
+If you find this work useful for your research, please consider citing our paper:

 ```
 @article{xia2021receptive,